roozbehali/markovian_monopoly/README.md

 ## Usage instructions

 Run 'simulator.py' if you would like to compile your own results table.
-This file simply runs 'script.py' 1000 times, where 'script.py' simply walks through the transition matrix created by 'revised.py'.
+This file simply runs 'script.py' 1000 times, where 'script.py' walks through the transition matrix created by 'revised.py'.
 The updated rankings will be in 'ordered.csv'.
 You can view these in a more readable format here: https://csv-viewer-online.github.io/

 ## Built With